Series Editor: Joseph Pearce

 Raimund Borgmeier

-Raimund Borgmeier is professor emeritus of English literature at the University of Giessen, Germany.
-Several times he was visiting professor at the University of Wisconsin, both in Madison and Milwaukee.
-His research fields are Shakespeare, eighteenth- and nineteenth- century literature, special genres (science fiction, crime fiction), and contemporary literature.
+Raimund Borgmeier is professor emeritus of English Literature at the University of Giessen, Germany.
+He has been visiting professor of English at the University of Wisconsin in both Madison and Milwaukee.
+His research fields are Shakespeare, eighteenth-century and Romantic poetry and culture, special genres (science fiction and crime fiction), nineteenth-century fiction, and contemporary literature.
+In 2000, he was honored with the Festschrift Lineages of the Novel: Essays in Honour of R. B., ed.
+B. Reitz and E. Voigts-Virchow.

 Crystal Downing